 D. Records.
-Hospital pharmacies shall maintain all dangerous drug distribution records that are required by applicable state and federal laws and regulations, including:
+Hospital pharmacies shall maintain all dangerous drug distribution records that are required by applicable state and federal laws and regulation, including:

-(1) floor stock dangerous drug description records; and
+(1) Floor stock dangerous drug description records; and

-- (2) inpatient dangerous drug description records: - (a) schedule II controlled substance distribution records must be kept separate; - (b) schedule III-V controlled substance distribution records must be readily retrievable;
+- (1) Inotistick dangerous drug description records.(2) Inpatient dangerous drug description records. - (a) Schedule II controlled substance distribution records must be kept separate. - (b) Schedule III-V controlled substance distribution records must be readily retrievable.

-(c) an annual inventory of schedule II-V controlled substances shall be conducted and a record maintained along with the procurement records for these drugs;
+(c) An annual inventory of Schedule II-V controlled substances shall be conducted and a record maintained along with the procurement records for these drugs.

-(d) when automated drug distribution systems are utilized, they shall produce transaction records that meet the above records keeping requirement;
+(d) When automated drug distribution systems are utilized, they shall produce transaction records that meet the above records keeping requirement.

-(e) the pharmacist shall maintain records of quality improvement monitoring of automated drug distribution systems.
+(e) The pharmacist shall maintain records of quality improvement monitoring of automated drug distribution systems.

-Other Responsibilities of the Pharmacist.
+E. Other Responsibilities of the Pharmacist.

-(1) When limited doses of a drug are removed from the pharmacy when the pharmacist is not present: (a) the pharmacist shall verify the withdrawal within 72 hours of the withdrawal;

-E.

-(b) a drug regimen review, pursuant to a new medication order, will be conducted by a pharmacist, either on-site or by electronic transmission, within 24 hours of the new order.
+- (1) When limited doses of a drug are removed from the pharmacy when the pharmacist is not present: - (a) The pharmacist shall verify the withdrawal within 72 hours of the withdrawal. - (b) A drug regimen review, pursuant to a new medication order, will be conducted by a pharmacist, either on-site or by electronic transmission, within 24 hours of the new order.

-(2) The pharmacist also shall:

-(a) provide drug information to staff and patients of the facility;

-(b) maintain current drug use reference manuals;

-(c) provide and document in-service education to the facility's professional staff;
+- (2) The pharmacist also shall: - (a) provide drug information to staff and patients of the facility; - (b) maintain current drug use reference manuals; - (c) provide and document in-service education to the facility's professional staff;